ranmaru22/divibot/README.md

 > [3, 4, 6]
 ```

-Optional arguments are `-c` for couting successes, and `-e` for exploding
+Optional arguments are `-c` for counting successes, and `-e` for exploding
 rolls (keep rolling when rolling the target number and sum up the results).

 ```